 - 1 cup small shell pasta (I used elbow macaroni)

 - In a large dutch oven or soup pot, heat olive oil over medium high heat.
 Saute onions, celery and carrots until tender, stirring constantly (about 6 minutes).
 Add garlic and cook an additional minute, continuing to stir.

 - Add chicken broth, diced tomatoes, tomato sauce, zucchini, kidney beans, green beans, oregano, basil, bay leaves, salt and pepper.
 Stir to combine and bring to a boil.
 Reduce heat to maintain a gentle simmer.
 Cover and simmer for 15 minutes.

-- Add macaroni and cook (uncovered) for 7-8 minutes, or until macaroni and vegetables are tender, stirring often to prevent macaroni from sticking to bottom of pot.
-Discard bay leaves before serving.
+- Add macaroni and cook (uncovered) for 7 to 8 minutes, or until macaroni and vegetables are tender, stirring often to prevent macaroni from sticking to bottom of pot.
+Remove and discard bay leaves before serving.